MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     - <a name="teams-tenant-admin-contact"></a> If any of the validations fails, you can't proceed with the configuration.
 You must contact your tenant administrator to set up the phone system and Microsoft Teams call recording for your organization.
     When the tenant administrator completes the configuration of your [phone system](https://docs.microsoft.com/MicrosoftTeams/setting-up-your-phone-system) and [Microsoft Teams licenses](https://docs.microsoft.com/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business), configure the [PowerShell script to record calls](#run-the-powershell-script-to-record-calls), as described earlier in this topic.
-Then you can continue with the configuration.
+Upon successful validation of the licences, continue with the configuration.
-    Select **Check status**.<!--note from editor: If this step doesn't happen after "Then you can continue with the configuration," you need to restructure this procedure.-->
+    Select **Check status**.
       > [!div class="mx-imgBorder"]
       > ![Phone system, Microsoft Teams licenses, and PowerShell script failed validation](media/si-admin-teams-dialer-systems-validation-failed.png "Phone system, Microsoft Teams licenses, and PowerShell script failed validation")